yat-labs/yat-docs/yat-docs/docs/partner-guides/1_crypto_wallets.md

 ### Redirection of the User to the Yat Web Application

-The partner application user needs to get redirected to the Yat website to Get a Yat (Flow [1A](#1a-get-a-yat-custodial-wallets) & [1B](#1b-get-a-yat-non-custodial-wallets)) or Connect a Yat (Flow [2](#2-connect-existing-yats)).
+The partner application user needs to get redirected to the Yat website to Get a Yat (Flow [1A](#1a-get-a-yat-custodial-wallets) & [1B](#1b-get-a-yat-non-custodial-wallets)).
 A number of query parameters are necessary for the Yat web application to correctly identify the user and link any necessary data to the user's Yat.

 Web App URL: `https://y.at/partner/{partner_path}`